-If you are reading this, then you are most likely looking to buy tickets to events or concerts that will sell out.
+If you are reading this, then you’re likely looking to buy tickets to a concert that will sell out.
 Well here are a few TicketMaster tips on how best to buy tickets on TicketMaster fast, and how to get the best seats possible, at the cheapest prices.

 - Check TicketMaster for pre-sale opportunities, fan club pre-sales, special credit card pre-sales and Facebook TicketMaster presales.

 - Get the App (avoid the security code, instructions below).